 Many organizations struggle with digital transformation.
 The concept goes against established ways of doing things as well as threatens practices that have existed for many years.
-Limited working budgets and an unsuitable organizational culture are also barriers to achieving digital transformation.
+Limited working budgets and an unsuitable organizational culture are also forms of digital transformation barriers.

 A report from the University of Technology Sydney, sponsored by software company Civica, found out that in a survey conducted among Australian and New Zealand local government authorities the biggest percentage of respondents blamed limited budgets as the major constraint to digital transformation.
 Another big barrier to digital transformation is organizational culture, followed by other factors, which include the speed of changes, failure to meet user expectations, and poor and conservative leadership.